aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/equationnodetype/_index.md

 ﻿---
 title: EquationNodeType
 second_title: Aspose.Cells for Node.js via C++ API Reference
 description: Equation node type.
-Notice  (1)[1-99] Currently there is only one node in the scope, and its enumeration value is 1.
+Notice 1199 Currently there is only one node in the scope and its enumeration value is 1.
 The node it specifies is used to store mathematical text.
-(2)[100-199] Indicates that the node is a component of some special function nodes.
-(3)[200-] Indicates that the node has some special functions(Usually with 'Equation' suffix.
-'EquationParagraph' is a special case.).
+2100199 Indicates that the node is a component of some special function nodes.
+3200 Indicates that the node has some special functionsUsually with Equation suffix.
+EquationParagraph is a special case..
 type: docs
 url: /nodejs-cpp/equationnodetype/
 ---